Matthew 11

 And it came to pass when Jesus had finished commanding His twelve disciples, He withdrew from there to teach and preach in their cities.

-Comments Matthew 11:1 Only instructing the disciples was not enough for them to be alone.
-The Lord traveled with them for a short period of time; however, at this time, the Lord Jesus went with them only as a moral support; He did not do the actions (See John 4:1-2).
-The disciples needed this experience to do the work of the Lord by themselves while being guided by the Lord Jesus.
-The Lord wanted to prepare them so that they could do the work after He will be taken away.
+Only instructing the disciples was not enough for them to be alone.
+The Lord Jesus traveled with them for a short period of time; however, at this time, He accompanied them only as moral support, and He did not perform the actions (see John 4:1-2).
+The disciples needed this experience to do the work of the Lord by themselves while still being guided by the Lord Jesus.
+The Lord Jesus wanted to prepare them so they could do the work after He would be taken away.

 “He withdrew from there …” Afterwards, He separated Himself from the disciples and went alone to teach and preach.
 The disciples knew where they could find Him, and if they encountered any problems, they could find Him.

-Comments Matthew 11:2-3 John was just a man himself.
-He had a short period of difficult times.
-When difficult times come, doubt also comes.
+John was just a man himself.
+He had a short period of difficulty.
+When difficult times come, doubt also comes with them.

 And Jesus answered and said to them, Go and report to John what you hear and see: